Shokr/Python/README.md

 python
 ======

-A collection of useful Python 2.7 libraries
+A collection of useful Python 2.7 modules